Australia avoids UNESCO downgrade of Great Barrier Reef

 Before the committee’s ruling, Jodie Rummer, a research fellow at the Australian Research Council Center of Excellence for Coral Reef Studies, said the “in danger” designation was needed to get Australia to act on climate change.

-“I think that’s the wake-up call that we need here in Australia, very much so,” Rummer told Australian Broadcasting Corp.
+“I think that’s the wake-up call that we need here in Australia, very much so,” Rummer said.
 “It’s the wake-up call that we need to cut our emissions and commit to net zero.
 It’s the wake-up call that we need to really put that spotlight on the Great Barrier Reef.”

 The deferral sidelines Australia’s management of the reef as an issue at elections due by May next year at which the government will seek a fourth three-year term.